08 Jul The Russian Sleep Experiment

 Only one response was given: “I must remain awake.”

 All three subject’s restraints were reinforced and they were placed back into the chamber awaiting determination as to what should be done with them.
 The researchers, facing the wrath of their military ‘benefactors’ for having failed the stated goals of their project considered euthanizing the surviving subjects.
-The commanding officer, an ex-KGB instead saw potential, and wanted to see what would happen if they were put back on the gas.
+The commanding officer, a former KGB agent, instead saw potential, and wanted to see what would happen if they were put back on the gas.
 The researchers strongly objected, but were overruled.

 The only remaining subject that could speak started screaming to be sealed in now.
 His brainwaves showed the same flatlines as one who had just died from falling asleep.
 The commander gave the order to seal the chamber with both subjects inside, as well as 3 researchers.
 One of the named three immediately drew his gun and shot the commander point blank between the eyes, then turned the gun on the mute subject and blew his brains out as well.